CloudLabsAI-Azure/Safe-Travels-Agent/LabFiles/Exercise1.md

    ![](../media/cor-g-g24.png)

+   > **Note:** It may take 10–15 minutes for all knowledge sources to show the **Ready** status.
+You can proceed with the next task while the processing completes.

    > **Knowledge Integration:** Successfully uploaded knowledge sources enable your agent to provide accurate, policy-compliant responses based on your organization's actual leave management data.

 ## Task 3: Test and Validate Agent Functionality